Ocean Odyssey — first mobile offshore platform converted to launch rockets from the equator.

 Support the American Oil & Gas Historical Society

-Between April 1983 and September 1985 the platform drilled off the coasts of Alaska and California before a two-year hiatus.
+Between April 1983 and September 1985, the platform drilled off the coasts of Alaska and California before a two-year hiatus.
 In early 1988, the Ocean Odyssey was contracted to Atlantic Richfield Company (ARCO) for North Sea explorations.

-All was well until September 1988 when a blow-out and fire ended the platform’s career in oilfields.
+All was well until September 1988 when a well blow-out and fire ended the platform’s career in oilfields.

-offshore rocket launcher Sea Launch oil platform
+Offshore rocket launcher Sea Launch oil platform.

-After spending the several years as a rusting hulk in the docks of Dundee, Scotland, advancing aerospace technologies came to the rescue of the self-propelled platform, 436 feet long and about 220 feet wide.
+After spending several years as a rusting hulk in the docks of Dundee, Scotland, advancing aerospace technologies came to the rescue of the self-propelled platform, 436 feet long and about 220 feet wide.

 The advantages of space launches from the equator — and the availability of the Ocean Odyssey — prompted Boeing to convert the rig into a launch platform.
 According to experts, the speed of earth’s rotation is greatest at the equator, providing a minor extra launch boost.